NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![update-booking](readme-images/project-walkthrough/update_booking.png)

 Testuser now can simply go in and update fields such as the number of people, or special requests, and save the form.
 If the date and time are to change, this would need to be checked for availability.
-If there is availability, the booking is updated,and an alert displayed:
+If there is availability, the booking is updated, and an alert displayed:

 ![booking-updated](readme-images/project-walkthrough/booking_updated.png)

-If there is no availability, similar to creating a booking, an alert is displayed.
+If there is no availability, like creating a booking, an alert is displayed.

 Should testuser want to navigate back to the bookings page, and select another booking, there is a "click here" link available to do this.